 *Source: National Capital Research

-Every provider has different types of funds within their KiwiSaver scheme.
-So while one provider might have the best performing Growth fund, it could be another one that has the best performing Balanced fund.
-There are many different types of funds, so it’s important to first determine which type of fund is most appropriate for you before KiwiSaver sign up.
+There are many different types of funds, so it’s important to first determine which type of fund is most appropriate for you when comparing KiwiSaver solutions.

 Again, while evaluating their performance, it is important to compare apples to apples.
-Comparing the performance of a Conservative fund with 20% growth assets to a Growth fund with more than 75% growth assets could lead to a very biased picture.
-That is something to consider when you change KiwiSaver.
+Comparing the performance of a Conservative Fund with 20% growth assets to a Growth Fund with more than 75% growth assets could lead to a very biased picture.

 We don’t think so.
 The last 12 months of performance is meaningless in most cases because it’s too short-term a time frame for proper comparison.
 You need a long enough time frame to ensure that your comparison of past returns is relevant and useful.

-In the list above, we have taken the last 5 years’ performance of each provider into consideration when creating the list of best performing KiwiSaver funds.
-KiwiSaver is a very long-term investment, and it’s important we evaluate performance in the same vein.
+In the list above, we have taken the last 5 years’ performance of each provider into consideration.
+Investing is a long-term solution, and it’s important we evaluate performance in the same vein.
 The 5-year performance metric gives us a much better idea of the performance of the fund, by filtering out short-term volatility.

-Investors should not go and constantly scour for the best performing fund, transferring KiwiSaver when they see what they believe is the “next best performing fund”.
+Investors should not go and constantly scour for the best performing fund, often switching when they see what they believe is the “next best performing fund”.
 And there are a lot of reasons why.

-Just because a fund is a “best performing fund”, does not mean it is best for you.
-When choosing a fund, one should take into account factors such as your personal volatility capacity, how long it will be until you need the money and your assets outside of your KiwiSaver account.
+Just because a fund is doing well right now, does not mean it is best for you.
+When comparing KiwiSaver choices, one should take into account factors such as your personal volatility capacity, how long it will be until you need the money and your other assets.

 But here’s the kicker.
-The thing is that even if investors find the “best performing fund” for a period of time, they can still lose out on returns.
+The thing is that even if investors find the ‘top performer’ for a period of time, they can still lose out on returns.

-The reason for this is because investors succumb to different investing mistakes that bring down their returns levels significantly.
+The reason for this is because investors succumb to different investing mistakes that bring down their return levels significantly.

 So to illustrate this idea, let us show you an example.